A Fire Upon the Deep: Plot

 An expedition from Straumli Realm, a human civilization in the High Beyond, investigates a newly discovered data archive in the Low Transcend.
 The expedition's facility, High Lab, is gradually compromised by a superintelligence that is accidentally awoken by the researchers.
 This superintelligence is later known as the Blight.
 Shortly before the Blight's final "flowering", two self-aware entities, created similarly to the Blight, plot to aid the humans before the Blight can gain its full powers.
 Finally recognizing their danger, the High Lab researchers attempt to flee in two ships.
-The Blight destroys one ship; a second ship, carrying many High Lab children in coldsleep boxes, escapes.
+The Blight destroys one ship.
+The second ship, carrying many High Lab children in coldsleep boxes, escapes.

 This ship lands on a distant planet at the Bottom of the Beyond.
 The planet is occupied by dog-like creatures, dubbed "Tines", who live in packs as group minds.
 The Tines have a level of technology comparable to the human Middle Ages.
 Upon landing, however, the two surviving adults, Arne and Sjana Olnsdot, are ambushed and killed by Tine fanatics known as Flenserists, in whose realm they have landed.
 The Flenserists capture their children, Jefri and Johanna.
 Johanna is rescued by a Tine named Peregrine and taken to a neighboring kingdom ruled by Woodcarver.

 A distress signal from the Straumli ship eventually reaches Relay, a major information provider for the Net.
 A Transcendent being named "Old One" contacts Relay, seeking information about the Blight and the humans who released it.
 Old One then reconstitutes a human man named Pham Nuwen from the wreckage of a spaceship to act as its agent.
 Pham remains unsure if he is a construct or if his memories are real.
 Ravna Bergsndot, the only human Relay employee, traces the Straumli ship's signal to the Tines' world and persuades her employer to investigate.
 Ravna contracts the merchant vessel Out of Band II to transport her and Pham.
 The ship is owned by two Skroderiders, Blueshell and Greenstalk.